purposeindustries/intellyo-application-design-system/src/components/textarea/README.md

 # Text Area

-Text Areas are used to store text inputs.
+Text Areas are used to display text inputs.

 ## Props